JackKelly/hypergrib/README.md

 dataset = xarray.open_dataset(URL)
 ```

-`hypergrib` is focused on performance, especially for random-access: A VM with a 200 Gbps NIC in the same region as the data should be able to read GRIBs at ~20 gigabytes per second from object storage.
+`hypergrib` is focused on performance: A VM with a 200 Gbps NIC in the same region as the data should be able to read GRIBs at ~20 gigabytes per second from object storage.
 And each load should incur minimal latency.
+And random access should be as fast and as efficient as possible, too.

 The ultimate dream is to be able to train large machine learning models directly from GRIBs on cloud object storage, such as the petabytes of GRIB files shared by the [NOAA Open Data Dissemination](https://www.noaa.gov/nodd) (NODD) programme, [ECMWF](https://www.ecmwf.int/en/forecasts/datasets/open-data), and others.